atlasphp/Atlas.Orm/docs/record-sets.md

 ## Removing Records from RecordSets

 You can remove Records from a RecordSet by their column values.
-This does NOT delete the Record from the database; only from the RecordSet.
+This does NOT delete Records from the database; it only removes them from the RecordSet.

 ```php
 <?php